astronomer/docs/astro/cloud-ide/run-sql.md

   | I am going to use the output of the query only in my external database.                              |          | ✔️                  |
   | I am querying a large amount of data.                                                                |          | ✔️                  |

   Regardless of which cell type you choose, you can use the results of your queries in downstream cells.
-However, using the output of a Warehouse cell in a downstream cell requires fetching the output from your external database, which can take longer than fetching the results from XComs.
+However, using the output of a Warehouse cell in a downstream cell requires fetching the output from your external database, which can take longer than fetching the output of a SQL cell from XComs.

   :::